 - Text-to-speech (TTS)

-Riva is a fully accelerated, application framework for building multimodal conversational AI services that use an end-to-end deep learning pipeline (Figure 1).
+Riva is a GPU-accelerated SDK for building multimodal conversational AI services that use an end-to-end deep learning pipeline (Figure 1).

 Using Riva, you can easily fine-tune state-of-art-models on your data to achieve a deeper understanding of their specific contexts.
 Optimize for inference to offer real-time services that run in 150 ms compared to the 25 seconds required on CPU-only platforms.